An estimated four million households in the UK use a prepayment meter for their electricity, according to industry regulator Ofgem.

 Can I change energy supplier if I have a prepayment meter?

 We’ve got good news and bad news.
 The good first: yes, you can switch energy supplier if you have a prepayment meter in your home.

-Now the bad: if you’d like to switch to the most competitive energy tariffs, you’ll also need your change your prepayment meter to a credit meter (see above).
+Now the bad: if you’d like to do an energy comparison and switch to the most competitive tariffs, you’ll also need your change your prepayment meter to a credit meter (see above).

 What happens if I run out of credit?